PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/prologue/overview.md

 * **Network traffic analysis**: The PiRogue enables deep packet inspection of network traffic, facilitating the identification of suspicious patterns and potential threats.

-* **Mobile forensic**: The PiRogue allows for the consensual extraction and analysis of data from mobile devices, including messages and application data, providing valuable insights into the system activity.
+* **Mobile Device Forensics**: The PiRogue allows for the consensual extraction and analysis of data from mobile devices, including messages and application data, providing valuable insights into the system activity.

 * **Mobile app and malware analysis**: The PiRogue is capable of dynamically instrumenting mobile applications and operating system to trace all network communication, data collection and cryptographic operations, providing evidence of data transmission and malicious activities.